Exactly solvable model for a deconfined quantum critical point in 1D

 We construct an exactly solvable lattice model for a deconfined quantum critical point (DQCP) in (1+1) dimensions.
 This DQCP occurs in an unusual setting, namely at the edge of a (2+1) dimensional bosonic symmetry protected topological phase (SPT) with $\mathbb{Z}_2\times\mathbb{Z}_2$ symmetry.
 The DQCP describes a transition between two gapped edges that break different $\mathbb{Z}_2$ subgroups of the full $\mathbb{Z}_2\times\mathbb{Z}_2$ symmetry.
 Our construction is based on an exact mapping between the SPT edge theory and a $\mathbb{Z}_4$ spin chain.
 This mapping reveals that DQCPs in this system are directly related to ordinary $\mathbb{Z}_4$ symmetry breaking critical points.

-\textbf{\emph{Introduction.}}---Deconfined quantum critical points (DQCPs) describe phase transitions between systems that have different, seemingly unrelated symmetries\cite{senthil2004,senthil2004_2}.
+\textbf{\emph{Introduction.}}---Deconfined quantum critical points (DQCPs) describe unusual ``Landau forbidden'' phase transitions in which the unbroken symmetry group of one phase is not a subgroup of the unbroken symmetry group of the other phase\cite{senthil2004,senthil2004_2}.
 The paradigm of this kind of critical point is the hypothesized (2+1) dimensional DQCP between the valence bond solid (VBS) phase and the N\'{e}el phase on a square lattice.
 The VBS phase has internal $SO(3)$ rotation symmetry but spontaneously breaks $C_4$ lattice rotation symmetry, while the N\'{e}el phase has $C_4$ symmetry but breaks $SO(3)$ symmetry.
 Crucially, the two symmetries are intertwined: vortices of the $C_4$ symmetry carry uncompensated spin-1/2 moments\cite{levin2004}.
 As a result, disordering with respect to the $C_4$ symmetry can cause ordering under the $SO(3)$ symmetry, resulting in a hypothesized direct transition between the two phases.

 Thus far, DQCPs have been studied primarily using field theory and numerical methods\cite{sandvik2007,melko2008}.
 One reason for this is the lack of analytically tractable lattice models for DQCPs.
-In this work, we take a step in this direction, by constructing an \emph{exactly solvable} lattice model for a (1+1) dimensional DQCP.
-This DQCP has a similar field theory description to the (1+1) dimensional DQCP that was analyzed in Refs.~\onlinecite{jiang2019,roberts2019,huang2019} using bosonization (see also Ref.~\onlinecite{mudry2019}).
+In this work, we take a step towards a more analytical microscopic approach, by constructing an \emph{exactly solvable} lattice model for a (1+1) dimensional DQCP.
+The exact solvability of our model makes explicit the mechanism for the DQCP, which lies in the unusual structure of the domain walls.
+This DQCP has a similar field theory description to the (1+1) dimensional DQCP that was analyzed in Refs.~\onlinecite{jiang2019,roberts2019,huang2019} using bosonization (see also Ref.~\onlinecite{mudry2019,zheng2022}).
 However, our DQCP involves a different lattice realization with different (non-spatial) symmetries.

 The key idea behind our solvable lattice model is to consider a DQCP in an unusual setting -- namely, at the \emph{edge} of a (2+1) dimensional symmetry protected topological (SPT) phase.
 SPT edge theories provide a natural setting for DQCPs because they also have intertwined symmetries\cite{chen2013,else2014}.
 In particular, an SPT with a ``mixed anomaly'' between two symmetries has an edge theory where domain walls of one symmetry carry fractional charge of the other symmetry\cite{qi2008,zaletel2014,wang2015spt}.
 Like in the VBS/N\'{e}el system, disordering with respect to one symmetry, by proliferating domain walls of that symmetry, may cause ordering with respect to the other symmetry, thereby realizing a DQCP.